 Total deal volumes

-Despite periodic setbacks, M&A in Europe has grown steadily over the past 20 years at a 21.2% compound annual rate.
-The 2008 financial crisis and the 2020 pandemic temporarily slowed dealmaking, but activity rebounded quickly after each downturn.
-Total European deal flow peaked in 2022 even as the continent grappled with rising interest rates, supply chain disruption, and surging energy prices.
+Despite periodic setbacks, M&A in Europe has grown steadily over the past 20 years at an 8.6% compounded annual growth rate.
+The 2008 global financial crisis and the 2020 pandemic temporarily slowed dealmaking, but activity rebounded quickly after each downturn.
+Notably, despite facing hurdles like geopolitical conflicts, rising interest rates, supply chain disruptions, and surging energy costs, total European deal flow peaked in 2023.

-Not all European economies attracted the same level of M&A investment, but the continent’s diversity drove regional flows and high aggregate growth.
-Central and Eastern Europe saw remarkably rapid expansion, though total deal volumes remain highest in major Western economies like the UK, Germany, and France.
+While not all European economies experienced the same level of M&A activity, the continent’s diversity drove regional flows and high aggregate growth.
+Ireland, Norway and Portugal have experienced double digit growth in M&A transactions in the last 10 years.
+In 2023, total deal volumes remain highest in major Western economies like the UK, Germany, and France.

-Though domestic deals dominated European M&A, cross-border activity picked up over the second half of the analyzed period.
-Cross-border transactions comprised 47% of total deal volume in 2022, up from 37% in 2003.
+While domestic deals dominated European M&A, cross-border activity picked up over the second half of the analyzed period.
+Cross-border transactions accounted for 42% of total deal volume in 2023, up from 37% in 2003.
 Overall, cross-border deals averaged 40% of total M&A transactions over the 20 years period.

-The level of cross-border M&A is supported by an appetite for geographic expansion and sectoral diversity across acquirers and investors.
+The inclination towards cross-border M&A is fueled by an eagerness for geographic expansion and sectoral diversity amongst acquirers and investors.
 Their willingness to look across borders for value and build regional connections gives European dealmaking a competitive advantage.

-Next, we analyzed the level of cross-border vs. domestic activity among the top 15 nations that recorded the most deals between 2003 and 2022.
-With few exceptions, such as Germany and Finland, cross-border to total M&A proportion tends to rise as aggregate deal flow decreases in a given nation.
+Next, we analyzed the level of cross-border vs. domestic activity amongst the top 15 nations with the most recorded deals between 2003 and 2023.
+Generally, in nations with lower aggregate deal flow, the proportion of cross-border to total M&A rises, barring exceptions like Germany and Finland.

-Our analysis concludes by examining the origin of foreign acquirers most active in Europe and the sectors attracting them.
-While most cross-border deals involve European buyers, acquirers from the US and Canada also made it into the Top 10 by the aggregate value of deal count.
+Our analysis extends to the origin of the most active foreign acquirers in Europe and the sectors attracting them.
+While most cross-border deals involve European buyers, the US is the largest foreign buyer by aggregate deal count, accounting for approximately 24% of all cross-border transactions in Europe between 2003 and 2023.

 Strategic vs. financial acquisitions

-During the first half of the analysis period, the prevalence of acquisitions executed by financial buyers, including private equity and venture capital firms, remained relatively low compared to strategic buyers.
-Several factors contributed to this trend, such as less developed markets, a limited number of startups and companies with operational models suitable for PE investments, and the relatively lesser attractiveness and familiarity of alternative investments.
+During the first half of the analysis period, strategic buyers dominated acquisitions, surpassing financial buyers which included private equity and venture capital firms.
+Factors contributing to this trend include less developed markets, a limited number of startups and companies with operational models suitable for PE investments, and the relatively lower appeal and familiarity of alternative investments.

-However, in the second half of the analyzed period, particularly in recent years, financial buyer activity has significantly increased, accounting for one-third of the total deals since 2019.
-This transformation can be attributed to various developments, including advancements in financial markets, the growth of the technology sector, and financial investors accumulating substantial amounts of dry powder.
+This transformation can be attributed to various developments, including advancements in financial markets, growth of the technology sector, and financial investors accumulating substantial amounts of dry powder.

 M&A activity across sectors

-We ventured deeper into the analysis of the technology sector.
-Within this domain, the software sector emerged as a clear winner in deal volumes, displaying a remarkable ascent from 113 deals in 2003 to a staggering 3,198 deals by the end of 2022.
+A deeper analysis into the technology M&A showcased the software sector as a clear winner in deal volumes, displaying a remarkable ascent from 113 deals in 2003 to a staggering 3,095 deals by the end of 2023, with peak volumes in 2022.

 Deal value

-However, just a year later, it skyrocketed by more than double to EUR 21.8 million, as dealmaking activity thrived across most sectors under the favorable risk-on environment.
-Despite the challenging macroeconomic conditions in 2022, with central banks adopting a more cautious approach to curb inflation, the median deal value continued its ascent, currently standing at EUR 27.4 million, well above pre-pandemic levels.
+Just a year later, however, it skyrocketed by more than double to EUR 21.8 million, as dealmaking activity thrived across most sectors under the favorable risk-on environment.
+Despite challenging macroeconomic conditions in 2022, including central banks adopting a more cautious approach to curb inflation, the median deal value continued its ascent, but dropped to 16.9 million in 2023, as the European economies struggled with growth and valuations declined.

 Valuation multiples

-Over the decades, the revenue and EBITDA multiples exhibited substantial growth, surpassing their 2003 values by the end of 2022.
-However, the trajectory of valuation multiples was not consistently upward, particularly in the case of the EBITDA multiple, which experienced considerable fluctuations throughout the 20 years.
+Over the decades, both revenue and EBITDA multiples exhibited substantial growth, surpassing their 2003 values by the end of 2022.
+However, the trajectory wasn’t consistently upward, particularly for the EBITDA multiple, which experienced considerable fluctuations throughout the 20 years.

-Between 2003 and 2007, the EBITDA multiple steadily increased, only to plummet by 3.5x in 2009 as the Global Financial Crisis unfolded.
-Subsequently, the median EBITDA multiple in Europe experienced a slow-paced rise with occasional setbacks.
-In the final two analyzed years, we witnessed another noteworthy surge due to fiscal and monetary stimulus, driving investor optimism and valuation to unprecedented levels.
+After a steady rise between 2003 and 2007, the EBITDA multiple plummeted by 3.5x in 2009 as the Global Financial Crisis unfolded.
+Following that, the median EBITDA multiple in Europe was characterized by a slow-paced rise with occasional setbacks.
+The last two years witnessed another noteworthy surge due to fiscal and monetary stimulus, driving investor optimism and valuation to unprecedented levels.

-Similarly, the median revenue multiple followed a comparable narrative, albeit with fewer pronounced fluctuations.
-Notably, the decline in the revenue multiple during the 2008 financial crisis was significantly milder than the EBITDA multiple.
-Additionally, there was a substantial increase in value during the 2021 upswing.
-However, unlike the EBITDA multiple, which sustained growth throughout 2022, the revenue multiple experienced a slight decline over the same period.
+Similarly, the median revenue multiple followed a similar pattern, albeit with fewer pronounced fluctuations.
+Most notably, the revenue multiple’s decline during the 2008 financial crisis was significantly milder than the EBITDA multiple.
+There was also a substantial increase in value during the 2021 upswing.
+Unlike the EBITDA multiple, however, which sustained growth throughout 2022, the revenue multiple experienced a slight decline over the same period.

-In a previous blog post focusing on Central and Eastern Europe (CEE), we conducted an in-depth analysis of median valuation multiples across various regions of Europe.
-Our findings reveal a growing “CEE Discount” in valuation multiples utilized in deals within Central and Eastern Europe, as compared to the rest of Europe.
+In a previous blog post focusing on Central and Eastern Europe (CEE), an in-depth analysis of median valuation multiples across various regions of Europe revealed a growing “CEE Discount” in these multiples compared to the broader European market.

-This discount results from several factors, including smaller deal sizes, less intense buyer competition, and more significant market fragmentation.
-Moreover, elevated political and economic risks in certain countries have also contributed to this discount.
-Finally, it’s worth noting that several CEE nations have higher risk-free rates, which are utilized for discounting future cash flows, ultimately leading to lower valuations.
+Factors contributing to this discount include smaller deal sizes, less intense buyer competition, and greater market fragmentation.
+Additionally, elevated political and economic risks in certain CEE countries also contributed to this discount.
+Finally, it’s worth noting that higher risk-free rates in several CEE nations have resulted in lower valuations due to the discounting of future cash flows.

 Read our Full Report